 Of course, any time you come across the opportunity to upskill while on the job, raise your hand.
 This shows initiative to your employer, and it allows you to pick up new skills while you’re being paid.

 Keep abreast of the latest tech: Contractors keep abreast with the latest technologies by attending formal courses, meetups, conferences and boot camps.
+Also commonplace is reading industry magazines, subscriptions and relevant blogs to increase knowledge.

-Hone your soft skills: IT contractors are also aware that soft skills are just as important as technical ability and have now become the real differentiator that characterises top talent.
-Additionally, the more adaptable and flexible contractors are, the easier it is for them to thrive in their roles.
+IT contractors are also aware that soft skills are just as important as technical ability and have now become the real differentiator that characterises top talent.
+Additionally, the more adaptable and

 Be professional